EmilRamsvik/Digital-Garden/docs/Music/Discover and Sharing.md

   - digital-garden
   - music
   - sharing
+  - humans
+  - relationships
 created: 2024-01-06T15:01
-updated: 2024-01-30T14:46
+updated: 2024-09-22T12:10
 ---
 # Discover and Sharing
 I try to expand my musical horizon as much as possible.
-So that I can have music for all my moods and situations.
-Most of all, the music I discover is either through Spotify or YouTube, but sometimes I think that the best experiences are going to a festival or concert and getting introduced to new artists.
+So that I can have music for all my moods and situations, most of all, the music I discover is either through Spotify or YouTube, but sometimes I think that the best experiences are going to a festival or concert and getting introduced to new artists.

 I love sharing things that I discover, and I believe that sharing things that interest me is of great importance for building relationships.